deepflowio/docs/translate/translated/02-ce-install/09-ai-agent.md

 Google PageSpeed Insights
 Lighthouse
 WebPageTest
-By using these tools, you can identify performance bottlenecks in web pages and optimize accordingly.
+By using these tools, you can identify performance bottlenecks in web pages and perform corresponding optimizations.

 Web page optimization is a continuous process that requires constant testing and optimization to achieve the best performance.